 While the Sadan follows the national curriculum prescribed by the Ministry of Education, it also offers additional courses in line with its unique educational philosophy.
-For instance, the course on “We and the World” seeks to relate the individual with the world, the other inhabitants of this world, and the ways and methods of connecting oneself to the life and the world around in scientific, esthetic, and moral terms.
+For instance, the course on “We and the World/Human Values” seeks to relate the individual with the world, the other inhabitants of this world, and the ways and methods of connecting oneself to the life and the world around in scientific, esthetic, and moral terms.
 The entire thrust of the school lies in imbibing values through action.

 Students are taught the following subjects: Nepali, English, Sanskrit, Mathematics, Natural Sciences, Computer Science, Social Studies, Population and Environmental Studies, Accountancy and Office Practices, Handicrafts, Drawing, Dance, and Music.
 The Sadan provides facilities for games and sports, indoors and outdoors.

 The Sadan offers many co-curricular activities.
 Students may participate in activities such as music, drama, dance, quizzes, story-telling, seminar, elocution and debate, recitation of essays and poems, and handwriting, spelling, drawing, paper-craft, and handiwork competitions.
 Other co-curricular activities include creative writing, seva, and plantation.

 Special events are organized to celebrate festivals and other important days.
 Such celebrations reinforce the ideals of education for human values.
 Guest speakers are also invited on such occasions.